TIBCONL/tibcodatascienceworkshop/Readme.md

 <img src=images/image6.png width="100%">

 When the text under the node is in red, this means that the configuration of the node is incorrect.
 To fix this, double click on the node.
 This will open the configuration panel for the node on the right of the screen.
 You'll some options marked in yellow.
 This tells you that this is the place where some input form you is required.
 In this case, you'll need to validate if the Hadoop file structure has been parsed correctly.
 Please validate that the structure is ok before confirming.
 Also note that 1 of the last columns is called 'class'.
 This column tells us if the loan is good or bad.
 We'll be using this column as dependent column later.

+Note: Please note that if you're working on a Mac, you can use the tab key to navigate through your list of columns.

 Fix the other data source in the same manner.
 If done properly, the red text under the nodes will have turned black.